acm-uga/archive/2020-02-05/Meeting-Agenda.md

 Anyone getting started in their CS career, give these problems a shot.

 - Write a function that gives the nth fibonacci.

-- BONUS: implement it iteratively
+Do it both recursively and iteratively.

 ## P2: Underclassperson